afia25/Inventory-Management-System-with-Automated-Web-Testing-using-Python-and-Selenium/README.md

 #### Registration form for new users
 <p align="center"><img src="./img/all/reg1.jpg" alt="App Screenshot" style="height:380px; width:auto;"></p>
 <p align="center"><img src="./img/all/reg2.jpg" alt="App Screenshot" style="height:151px; width:auto;"></p>
+In this registration page, when request.method=="POST", the data submitted through the form is received.
+UserRegistrationForm is used to take input from the user and if form. is_ valid() is true, the user information is saved in the database.
+The user type is also saved in the Usertype model.
+After that, the user is authenticated using authenticate (username =uname, password =psw) and the user is logged into the system using login (request, new_user), and finally redirected to the home page.

 #### Front Page
 <p align="center"><img src="./img/all/frontpg.jpg" alt="App Screenshot" style="height:300px; width:auto;"></p>